What Does General Liability Insurance Cover? A Closer Look

 Coverage in a Standard General Liability Policy

-“Covering financial losses” means that an insurance company will pay for items like court fees, defense attorney costs, damages, and/or settlement costs if a third party claims that the insured business is responsible for their bodily injury, reputational injury, or property damage.
+General liability insurance provides broad coverage, and the policy is divided into subsections addressing key coverage areas.
+The phrase, “covering financial losses” means that an insurance company will pay for items like court fees, defense attorney costs, damages, and/or settlement costs if a third party claims that the insured business is responsible for their bodily injury, reputational injury, or property damage.

 Insuring Agreement

-The insuring agreement section is where it’s stated that an insurer is legally responsible for paying losses described in three primary coverage sections:
+The insuring agreement section of a commercial general liability (CGL) policy is where it is stated that an insurer is legally responsible for paying losses described in three primary coverage sections—provided the insured meets certain conditions, such as paying for the policy:

 - Coverage A: Bodily injury and property damage liability